-The Board of Trustees regularly meets on the second Tuesday of each month at 10:30 a.m. in the History Room.
+The Board of Trustees regularly meets on the second WEDNESDAY of each month at 6:00 p.m. in the Nelson Room.

 Changes to this schedule are announced here and on flyers posted by the main entrances.